surbhi-nijhara/techtumblr/mongodb-guide/doc_source/mongodb-data-encryption-strategy.md

 ## Purpose
 The purpose of this document is to understand how data can be encrypted in Mongo database.
 Encryption can be done both at rest and at field level.
-In this blog, we will see encryption at field level.
+In this blog, we will see what is encryption at field level, ways to encrypt, the steps to create keys and the feature challenges that we encountered.

 Let us first brush up the basic pre-requisites to understand the intended feature of encryption.